 6.34.1 Applicability to language

+This subclause requires a complete rewrite to have it reflect C++ issues.

 Functions in C may be called with more or less than the number of parameters the receiving function expects.
 However, most C compilers will generate a warning or an error about this situation.
 If the number of arguments does not equal the number of parameters, the behaviour is undefined.
 This can lead to unexpected results when the count or types of the parameters differs from the calling to the receiving function.
 If too few arguments are sent to a function, then the function could still pop the expected number of arguments from the stack leading to unexpected results.

 C allows a variable number of arguments in function calls.
 A good example of an implementation of this is the printf() function.
 This is specified in the function call by terminating the list of parameters with an ellipsis (, ...).
 After the comma, no information about the number or types of the parameters is supplied.
 This can be a useful feature for situations such as printf(), but the use of this feature outside of special situations can be the basis for vulnerabilities.